lispercat/sailpoint-iiq-dev-accelerator/README.md

     * If the file as a **TaskDefinition**, the task will be executed
     * If you have selected a snippet of BeanShell code, it'll be evaluated
     * If it's log4j config file, it will be reloaded
+* **Do Full Deployment**
+  * Does the full deployment for your SSB configuration taking the ignorefiles.properties into account.
 * **Deploy Uncommitted Change**
   * Allows to import your current uncommited (in git) change.
   It includes all modifed and new (staged or unstaged) *.xml files.